ducky007/impeller/README.md

 #### Storing Changes

 There is no central managing object in Impeller, like the `NSManagedObjectContext` of Core Data.
-Instead, when you want to save a `Storable` type, you simply ask the repository to commit it.
+Instead, when you want to save a `Repositable` type, you simply ask the repository to commit it.

     localRepository.commit(&task)